boyski/pmaudit/README.md

 it, and those ignored by it.

 Most build-auditing (aka file auditing) tools are complex and expensive (in both senses of the word).
-They may involve a custom filesystem (such as ClearCase), server processes, or rely on ptrace (essentially running audited processes in the debugger).
+They may involve a custom filesystem such as ClearCase, server processes, or rely on ptrace (essentially running audited processes in the debugger).
 This system is at the other end of the spectrum: it's very simple and unambitious, relying only on standard Unix filesystem semantics, and with minimal performance cost (aside from the loss of parallelism, see below).

 One script (pmaudit) is written in Python, the other (pmash) is a C program using similar techniques.
 Naturally pmash is much faster but